google/clspv/docs/OpenCLCOnVulkan.md

 Note: `-pod-ubo` and `-pod-pushconstant` are exclusive options.

-Note: If `-cluster-pod-kernel-args` is used, then all plain-old-data kernel arguments are collected into a single structure to be passed in to the compute shader as a single storage buffer resource.
+Note: By default, all plain-old-data kernel arguments are collected into a single structure to be passed in to the compute shader as a single resource.
+If `-cluster-pod-kernel-args=0` is specified, each plain-old-data argument will be passed in a via a unique resource.

-Note: `-pod-pushconstant` requires `-cluster-pod-kernel-args` to be specified.
+Note: `-pod-pushconstant` cannot be specified with `-cluster-pod-kernel-args=0`.

 ## OpenCL C Modifications